PCS Move

 How is my family paid when we fly overseas together?

-When your family flies with you on the PCS, each family member gets a percentage of your per diem (lodging + meals combined): your spouse and any kids age 12 or older each get 75% of your rate; kids under 12 each get 50%.
-Example: if your daily per diem is $300, your spouse gets $225, your 14-year-old gets $225, and your 8-year-old gets $150.
+When your family flies with you on the PCS, each family member gets a percentage of your per diem (lodging + meals combined): your civilian spouse and any kids age 12 or older each get 75% of your rate; kids under 12 each get 50%.
+Example: if your daily per diem is $300, your civilian spouse gets $225, your 14-year-old gets $225, and your 8-year-old gets $150.
 Note: this only applies when they travel with you on the same trip.
 If a family member travels on a different date, a different rule applies.
+A spouse who is also a service member is not paid as your dependent — they travel on their own orders with their own entitlements.
 Authority: JTR par.
 050303 + Table 5-6 row 1.

 Keep going